Edward01S2/romanized/README.md

 # Converts a number to a Roman numeral

-This app converts a number to a Roman numeral
+This app converts a number to a Roman numeral using Laravel for the backend and React for the frontend.

 To get started, open your terminal program and cd to the directory and run the following commands: